strontic/strontic.github.io/xcyclopedia/library/Microsoft.Workflow.Compiler.exe-FC9DE0484A269CE25C09B5B1D25139D1.md

 ## Possible Misuse

 *The following table contains possible examples of `Microsoft.Workflow.Compiler.exe` being misused.
-While `Microsoft.Workflow.Compiler.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Microsoft.Workflow.Compiler.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --